April 29th, 1909 — August 18th, 1952

 Despite Dick Tracy’s sucess, Byrd’s very next serial, SOS Coast Guard (Republic, 1937) was not a Tracy sequel.
 This atmospheric thriller featured Byrd as US Coast Guard Lieutenant Terry Kent, who tracked down a gang of spies smuggling deadly disintegrating gas and avenged his brother’s murder at the hands of the spies’ leader, one Boroff (Bela Lugosi).
 The serial’s action was just as good as that of Dick Tracy, and its cast was a memorable one, with Lugosi and Richard Alexander (as Boroff’s monstrous mute henchman) giving Byrd some formidable opposition.
 SOS Coast Guard also marked Byrd’s first collaboration with William Witney, who was already on his way to becoming the studio’s chief cliffhanger director and would direct all of Byrd’s subsequent Republic outings.

-After leaving Republic, Byrd worked in features for the next two; during this time, he landed some credited supporting roles in Twentieth-Century Fox A-films like Ten Gentlemen from West Point and Guadalcanal Diary, but any chance of an upward climb into bigger A-film roles was interrupted by World War 2.
-Byrd joined the Marines in 1943, and didn’t return to Hollywood until 1947; upon his return, he found himself once again firmly typed as a B-movie lead.
+After leaving Republic, Byrd worked in features for the next two years; during this time, he landed some credited supporting roles in Fox A-films like Ten Gentlemen from West Point and Guadalcanal Diary, but any chance of an upward climb into bigger A-film roles was interrupted by World War 2.
+Byrd joined the Army in 1944, and didn’t return to Hollywood until 1947; upon his return, he found himself once again firmly typed as a B-movie lead.
 He starred or co-starred in several B-films for cheap outfits like Pine-Thomas and Lippert during the late 1940s, and also headlined two features for RKO’s classier B unit–the 1947 features Dick Tracy’s Dilemma and Dick Tracy Meets Gruesome, in which he reprised his most frequent serial role.
 Both films were well-made detective thrillers, though quite different in tone from the Tracy serials, emphasizing realistic urban crime and dogged police work and sticking much closer to the spirit of the comic strip than the serials had.

 Byrd’s final serial was also released in 1947–Columbia’s The Vigilante, produced by Sam Katzman, who had worked with Byrd on Blake of Scotland Yard.
 The Vigilante was one of the best of the usually lackluster Columbia serials of the late 1940s, with a mystery plotline that wasn’t too complex, a strong cast, and good action scenes.
 Byrd played cowboy star Greg Saunders, who posed as the masked “Vigilante” to fight crime and behaved like a genially self-satisfied Hollywood actor to conceal his identity from the world at large.
 Though he was as intensely earnest as ever when puzzling over clues or confronting heavies, Byrd here had more opportunities to be easygoing, even flippant, than he had ever had in the Dick Tracy serials; he seemed to get a lot of fun out of this change of pace, especially when delivering some amusingly self-deprecating lines in his “Greg Saunders” identity.
-He even was allowed to sing a couple of Western songs in the role, no doubt surprising fans who weren’t aware of his Broadway beginnings.
+He even was allowed to sing a couple of Western songs in the role, no doubt surprising fans who weren’t aware of his radio-singer beginnings.
 The Vigilante proved a worthy if unusual finish to Byrd’s serial career.

 While many serial heroes projected little personality, Ralph Byrd always had personality to spare in his performances.
 Unshakable, gravely determined, yet infectiously enthusiastic and likably human, his characters held center stage even when opposed by bizarre menaces like the Lame One, the Ghost, or Bela Lugosi.
 Tracy will always be the role on which his serial fame rests, but Byrd gave quite as much to the part as the part gave to him.